 If you search for a media mogul on Linkedin, you’ll be amazed at its endorsements.
 These are active respondents to your skills and expertise, so don’t underestimate them.

 Endorsing back isn’t necessary, but paying it forward is always a good idea.

 Find connections through recommendations.
 Search hashtags or keywords and connect your other social profiles.
 Add your blogs or websites and input your email addresses to search for additional connections.
 You can reach out to your connections and ask for leads or advice.

 As with any other social media, connections are key.
 Join online discussion groups to get connected with other business professionals and create dialogue in your field.

 “Friending” the Unknown

 While connections are important, don’t be the annoying Linkedin person who tries to connect with people they don’t know.

 Linkedin will tell you this firsthand.
-The site is for professionals who work together, know each other, and can stand by recommendations on skills.
-Linkedin is NOT a free for all to connect with anybody and their mother to get your word out there.
+The site is for professionals who work together, know each other, and stand by recommendations on skills.
+Linkedin is NOT free for all to connect with anybody and their mother to get your word out there.
 Keep it professional.

 Have you marketed yourself on Linkedin?
 How will you use this social media to grow your business?